Prachatice: 9th–15th centuries

 Prachatice was founded with the beginning of trade on the Golden Trail, an important salt trade route beginning in Passau, Bavaria.
 Probably in the 9th or 10th century, a settlement was founded in the area of today's Staré Prachatice ("Old Prachatice") town part.
-In the second half of the 12th century, it was acquired by Vyšehrad Chapter.
+In the second half of the 12th century, it was acquired by the Vyšehrad Chapter.

 When the settlement ceased to suit its purpose, a new settlement was established near the old one at the end of the 13th century.
 In 1312, Prachatice was first referred to as a town.
 In 1323, King John of Bohemia confirmed to the town of Prachatice the right to use the trade route to Passau and to collect customs duties there.
 Prachatice was fully completed in the 3rd quarter of the 14th century.

 During the Hussite Wars in the 15th century, Prachatice was attacked twice, It was eventually conquered by the Hussites, who killed most of the population.
 In 1436, after the end of the conflict, Prachatice was granted the status of royal town by King Sigismund, and all its old privileges were confirmed.
 Only one year later, the town was offered as collateral to Jan Smil of Krems, but it fell under the control of the Rosenberg family for a short period following Smil's execution in 1439 at Český Krumlov.
 Oldřich II of Rosenberg sold the town almost immediately after the execution, but it again became property of the family in 1501.
 In the second half of the 15th century, the number of inhabitants increased, and new houses had to be built.